North Central Health District

 • Farm to ECE

-• Farm to early childcare and education supports cognitive, physical and social-emotional development, school readiness and lifelong healthy eating.
+• Farm to early childhood education supports cognitive, physical and social-emotional development, school readiness and lifelong healthy eating.

 • Farm to early care and education does not just impact the children but also their families and parents by developing lifelong eating habits, nutrition education and exposure to local foods.